 Through our long and rich history, our School has retained strong roots in the educational heritage of the City of Westminster.
-We continue to be supported by the United Westminster and Grey Coat Foundation, a charity whose resources are dedicated to the enhancement of educational provision for its schools' students in the spirit of the original bequests of its many benefactors.

-Our present building in Palace Street was opened in 1877 and Westminster School grew from 307 to 850 by 1890, when it was given the name of Westminster City School.
+Our present building in Palace Street opened in 1877 and Westminster School grew from 307 to 850 by 1890, when it was given the name Westminster City School.
 In 1892, the first open scholarship to Cambridge was won.
 Under the 1944 Education Act, our School was designated a Voluntary Aided Grammar School, with Church of England affiliations and, in 1977, we became a Non-Diocesan Voluntary Aided boys' all-ability school with a mixed sixth form.
-We have a strong Christian ethos and commitment to equal opportunities, and continue to have particularly strong links with Westminster Abbey.
+We have a strong Christian ethos and commitment to equal opportunities, and continue to have strong links with Westminster Abbey.

 The United Westminster and Grey Coat Foundation now consists of Emanuel School, Queen Anne’s School, Sutton Valence School, The Grey Coat Hospital and Westminster City School.
 In 1909, the Blue Coat School (founded in 1688) closed and the charity's total funds were divided between The Grey Coat Hospital and the United Westminster Schools.
-Thus Westminster City School, an amalgamation of the Brown Coat, Green Coat and Black Coat Schools, shared with The Grey Coat the inheritance from the Blue Coat School.
+Thus Westminster City School, an amalgamation of the Brown, Green and Black Coat Schools, shared with The Grey Coat the inheritance from the Blue Coat School.
 The Blue Coat School building has been preserved in Buckingham Gate, where it is now a National Trust shop.

 The Old Westminster Citizens' Association (OWCA)

-With such a long history of education as a secondary (now ex-grammar) school within Westminster, it comes as no surprise that many of our pupils have gone on to enjoy notable success in their careers.
+With such a long history of education as a secondary (now ex-grammar) school within Westminster, it comes as no surprise that many of our pupils have gone on to enjoy success in their careers.

 Wes Streeting, (born 21 January 1983), a Cambridge graduate and MP for Ilford North.